chloechantelle/completionist/README.md

 To do:

 ~~1.
 Import design index~~

-2. Fix insert error
+~~2.
+Fix insert error~~

 ~~3.
 Echo session into footer~~

 ~~4.
 Add login/register functions~~

-5. Add another controller
+~~5.
+Add another controller~~

-6. Finish update process file
+~~6.
+Finish update process file~~

 7. Include approximate time and terms and conditions for contracts

-8. Import contract information into admin profile
+~~8.
+Import contract information into admin profile~~

+9. Put login/register into function and

+10. Move login/register form from index to seperate file

+11. Get either a user dropdown for contracts working or individual ID'd pages.